• Blog

 Thiamine is essential for maintaining levels of glucose in the blood.
 If the body lacks thiamin, humans can feel tired.
 Neurological and cardiovascular diseases occur when the body is deficient in thiamin.

-Spirulina contains plenty of vitamin E. The algae contains more vitamin E compared with wheat germ.
+Spirulina contains plenty of vitamin E. The algae contain more vitamin E compared with wheat germ.

-Spirulina has enormous nutritional value because it contains most of all vitamins, minerals, and enzymes that the body needs.
+Spirulina has enormous nutritional value because it contains the most vitamins, minerals, and enzymes the body needs.
 Spirulina is easily digested and does not have any side effects.
 Spirulina and vitamins are the real things that work for our benefit.

 Disclaimer